dam-os/os/blog/device_tree.md

     device tree space.
 It is the consumers job to decode the values, as we cannot do it beforehand without dynamically allocating value space, which I guess we could do, but it would waste memory.

+Device tree is now used by all code parts that require memory mapped data.
+They find their required memory addresses using device tree.
+There is a current issue with the implementation however.
+It requires loading the device tree nodes into memory, thus allocating space for them.
+Since printing relies on device tree to know which address to interact with, we are essentially unable to print anything during memory paging and allocation stages, so a method should be added to get a device tree address without requiring malloc